Stressed skin: 10 tips against stress spots & itchy skin

 2. Start dividing into topic clusters and tasks that are related to each other

-3. Sort the tasks according to deadlines and add other people involved.
+3. Sort the tasks by deadline and add other people involved.
 Please note: You must take the work of the other person into account when setting your own goals

 4. Now it's time to prioritize.
 Which tasks need to be completed first?
 The traffic light principle will help you: red = high priority, yellow = soon priority, green = no priority (yet).
 Make sure that some tasks build on each other.
 Listing them one below the other helps you to keep an overview and work in the right order.